Fiat S.p.A.: Bulgaria

 1967–1971 produced Pirin-Fiat in Lovech, Bulgaria.

 Tofaş (Turkey)

 Tofaş is joint venture owned by Fiat SpA and Koç Holding (37.8% Fiat Group Automobiles, 37.8% Koc and 24.3% others).
 The Fiat 124 was produced under licence by Tofaş as the Tofaş Murat.
 This was replaced by a version of the Fiat 131, known as the Tofaş Şahin.
-Today the Fiat Linea car is amongst those manufactured by the Fiat-Tofas joint venture in Turkey, and the company has 12.1% of the Turkish car market as of 2007.
+Today the Fiat Linea car is among those manufactured by the Fiat-Tofas joint venture in Turkey, and the company has 12.1% of the Turkish car market as of 2007.

 SEAT (Spain)

 In Spain, SEAT—Sociedad Española de Automóviles de Turismo (Spanish Touring Car Company)—was established with Fiat assistance in 1950, producing Fiat models under its own brand name until 1981, when Fiat withdrew its support.
 In 1982 SEAT signed a cooperation agreement with the German manufacturer Volkswagen and by the end of 1986 after a purchase of a majority stake SEAT had become part of the Volkswagen Group.
 However, production of some Fiat-based models continued, ending with the Fiat-based Marbella in 1998.